 The Arctic Infrastructure Development Program was created within the Arctic Infrastructure Development Fund to promote and provide financing for arctic infrastructure development.
 The program provides a variety of financing options for qualified developments including, but not limited to, insuring project obligations, guaranteeing loans or bonds and establishing reserves, acquiring real or personal property, entering into lease agreements or similar financing agreements and borrowing money or issuing bonds.
 The creation of this program and fund was effective October 2014.
-The program and fund are currently not capitalized.
+The Arctic Infrastructure Development Fund was capitalized with \$35 million during FY20.